Income tax Dates

 Personal or business goodwill

-Payments for personal or business goodwill are generally non-taxable (capital).
+Personal or business goodwill are generally non-taxable (capital) assets.

-For example, payments for goodwill are not declared as income or claimed as a business expense in your income tax return when they relate to:
+For example, payments for goodwill are not declared as income or claimed as a business expense when they relate to:

 - trade names, trademarks and logos.